imanm93/tech-challenge-time/README.md

 docker-compose up --build
 ```

 On another terminal please run the following commands to start the Client.
-Substitute `yarn` with `npm` if you are using `npm`.
+If you are using `npm`, remember to substitute `yarn` with `npm`.

 ```
 cd client